 HOW WE DO REMOTE LEARNING AT JQA

-Since the outbreak of COVID-19, we have built a robust remote learning package, and we offer several ways for students and parents to stay connected.
+Since the outbreak of COVID-19, we have built a robust remote learning package.

 We use Microsoft Teams for timetabled Live Lessons.
 A guide for parents/carers and students on how to use Microsoft Teams can be found here:

 Each cohort has a Microsoft Teams group where all homework is set for each subject and live lessons and assigned work are scheduled and found in this group.
 All students must have access to Microsoft Teams and Microsoft Word on a device.

 If you are using a mobile phone to submit homework Assignments, watch this short guide here: https://www.youtube.com/watch?v=y7HXY7uR8Q8

 If you are using a laptop/desktop to submit homework Assignment, watch this short guide here: https://www.youtube.com/watch?v=dCjisF8Z4cI

 Below you will find more information about our remote learning offer, and a link to the remote learning policy.